mats-bb/finn_scraper/README.md

 ## Features
 - Scrapes job listings from Finn.no for the Oslo area.
 - Retrieves data such as job title, company, sector, and job description.
+- Stored in a postgreSQL database.
-- Provides "stats of the day" dashboard in Power Bi.
+- Provides a "yesterday's stats" dashboard in Power Bi.

 ## Current version
-- Scripts have to be run manually.
+- Scripts have to be run manually in sequence.

 ## Work in progress
 - Implementing Apache Airflow in Docker for scheduling of pipeline.